rbtdev/node-cmd-bcrypt/README.md

   Commands:

     hash [options] [passwords...]
-Uses bcryptjs to hash each passoword provided or reads lines from stdin if no passwords are provided.
+Uses bcryptjs to hash each password provided or reads lines from stdin if no passwords are provided.

   Command line tool to hash and compare bcrypt passwords.